howerj/libforth/libforth.md

                       a list of pointers to CODE WORDs of previously defined words if this optional DATA field is present.

-All fields are aligned on the [FORTH][] virtual machines word boundaries.
+All fields are aligned on the [Forth][] virtual machines word boundaries.

 The MISC field is laid out as so: